Who can use this collateral warranty agreement template?

 - step-in rights

-You need this document if you are a consultant entering into a direct agreement with a purchaser, tenant or funder of a development.
+[English law edition] Who can use this contract?
+This Collateral Warranty Agreement template is for use where a contractor enters into a direct agreement with a purchaser, tenant or funder of a development.
+Please note…

 A Collateral Warranty is an agreement between a consultant or contractor involved in the design and/or construction of a development and a third party, the beneficiary, who acquires an interest in that development.
 The beneficiary may be a purchaser or tenant of all or a part of the development or a bank or other company providing finance for the development.